-One of the nine properties in the RLA currently carries flood insurance.
+One property in the RLA currently carries flood insurance.
 Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss properties nor address-specific claim data are detailed in this Plan.